 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

-This option would place a tax of $25 per metric ton on most emissions of greenhouse gases in the United States—specifically, on most energy-related emissions of CO2 (for example, from electricity generation, manufacturing, and transportation) and some other GHG emissions from large manufacturing facilities.
-Emissions would be measured in CO2 equivalents (CO2e), which reflect the amount of carbon dioxide that would cause an equivalent amount of warming.
-The tax would increase at an annual real (inflation-adjusted) rate of 2 percent.
-During the first decade the tax was in effect, the Congressional Budget Office estimates, emissions from sources subject to the tax would fall by roughly 10 percent.
+This option would impose a tax of $25 per metric ton on most emissions of greenhouse gases in the United States—specifically, on most energy-related emissions of CO2 (for example, from electricity generation, manufacturing, and transportation) and on some other greenhouse gas emissions from large manufacturing facilities.
+The tax would increase at a constant real (inflation-adjusted) rate of 5 percent per year.